danielperna84/custom_homematic/README.md

 ## Additional information

-### What is the meaning of this persistant notification `HOMEMATICIP_LOCAL-XmlRPC-Server received no events`?
+### What is the meaning of this persistent notification `HOMEMATICIP_LOCAL-XmlRPC-Server received no events`?
 This integration does not fetch new updates from the CCU, it **receives** state changes and new values for devices from the CCU by the XmlRPC server.

 Therefor the integration checks if this mechanism works:

-Regardless of regular device updates, HA checks the availability of the CCU with a `PING` every 15 seconds, and expects a `PONG` event as a response on the XMLRPC server.
+Regardless of regular device updates, HA checks the availability of the CCU with a `PING` every **15 seconds**, and expects a `PONG` event as a response on the XMLRPC server.
-This persistent notification is only displayed in HA if the received PONG events and the device updates are missing for 5 minutes, but it also disappears again as soon as events are received again.
+This persistent notification is only displayed in HA if the received PONG events and the device updates are missing for **10 minutes**, but it also disappears again as soon as events are received again.

 So the message means there is a problem in the communication from the CCU to HA that was **identified** by the integration but not **caused**.